Adelaide Free Bikes

 82 Kintore Avenue, Adelaide

 Tel: +61 8 8207 7580

-Promotes the cultural traditions of refugee community groups including engagement of young people in cross cultural understanding and pathways in mainstream arts through training and career pathways.
+Promotes the cultural traditions of refugee community groups including engagement of young people in cross-cultural understanding and pathways in mainstream arts through training and career pathways.
 Run by the Australian Migrant Resource Centre of SA.

 Office of Consumer and Business Services

-Provides services and information to the general public on:
+The Office of Consumer and Business Services provides services and information to the general public on:

 - Consumer Affairs (includes Product Safety)

 - Business and Occupational Services (includes Business Names, Associations and Co-operatives, Licensing)

 - Retail, Bonds and support to the Residential Tenancies Tribunal)